An Initiative to Support High School Education of Underprivileged Girls in India

-Child marriage has many social, cultural and socio-economic causes, among them, poverty is the most common cause.
-Girls whose parents cannot afford to send them to school are among the most at risk of child marriage.
+According to the UNCIEF, India has the highest absolute number of child brides in the world.
+Poverty is one the most common cause of early marriage -girls whose parents cannot afford to send them to schools are among the most at risk of child marriage.

-In families, where acute poverty is the main reason for discontinuing a girl’s education after class 10, addressing the financial need of the family should help the girl to stay in school.
+Keeping girls in formal education is one of the best strategies to prevent child marriage.
+In families, where acute poverty is the main reason for discontinuing a girl’s education, addressing the financial need of the family helps the girls stay in school.

 Project Stay In The Light